 With project centers located around the world, it can be easy to overlook the fact that students can make a difference without crossing state—or even city—lines.
-Several project centers (including Worcester, Nantucket, and Pioneer Valley) are located right here in Massachusetts, and give students the opportunity to delve deeper into a city they thought they knew, or explore a new place, all while contributing to ongoing efforts to improve environment, health, and quality of life in the area.
+Several project centers (including Worcester and Nantucket) are located right here in Massachusetts, and give students the opportunity to delve deeper into a city they thought they knew, or explore a new place, all while contributing to ongoing efforts to improve environment, health, and quality of life in the area.

 The Boston Project Center is one such location, and has been the setting for hundreds of students to collaborate on projects since its inception.

 Associate professor of civil and environmental engineering Paul Mathisen and associate teaching professor of interdisciplinary and global studies Seth Tuler have co-directed the project center since 2012, when the center was in the process of transitioning from residential to commuter students.
 Both professors have lived, worked, or completed research in the city, and were excited by the prospect of sharing those experiences and connections with their students, so they decided to team up.

 Students are able to complete a wide variety of projects that involve partnerships with state agencies and the City of Boston, as well as nongovernmental organizations.
 While project topics usually address issues such as water quality, stormwater management, energy policy, and climate change adaptation, past teams have also completed projects on youth development programs and designed exhibits for the New England Aquarium.

 In addition, Tuler’s research in areas such as sea level rise, extreme weather, and nuclear power plant decommissioning addresses challenges facing Massachusetts in particular, and gives students an edge in their work.
 “The Boston Project Center helps me leverage [my research] to support student projects and further the work of agencies and NGOs in the Commonwealth,” he says.